 There are various mandatory requirements to obtain a visa when visiting the United States.
 However, a letter of invitation from the American host is not one of them.
-The U.S. citizen or resident who will host the visiting B-2 visa holder may send a letter, but an invitation is not required and cannot guarantee visa issuance.
+The U.S. citizen or resident who will host the visiting B-2 visa holder may send a letter, but an invitation is not required.
+The letter cannot guarantee visa issuance, but it may be helpful in some situations.
 Many people feel more comfortable sending a letter, and we’ve provided a sample invitation letter for a visitor visa below.

 Visitor Visa Requirements